yahya-aghdam/CraftFlow/README.md

 SUCCESS_AUTH_REDIRECT_PATH=http://localhost:3000/api/g_auth/successful_auth
 ```

+### Commands

-### As you can see in `package.json` file you can use these commands for development, test or deployment in the app
+As you can see in `package.json` file you can use these commands for development, test or deployment in the app

 ```json
 "scripts": {